KalvinGiles/OnlyT/README.md

 OnlyT is Copyright &copy; 2018, 2024 Antony Corbett and other contributors under the [MIT license](LICENSE).

 NAudio (Mark Heath) is used under the Microsoft Public License (Ms-PL).
 MaterialDesign themes (James Willock, Mulholland Software and Contributors) is used under the MIT license.
 NUglify, Copyright (c) 2016, Alexandre Mutel.
 QRCode (Raffael Herrmann) is used under MIT.
 Serilog is used under the Apache License Version 2.0, January 2004.
 LiteDB (Mauricio David) is used under the MIT License.
-PDFSharp is used under the MIT License.
+PDFSharp is used under the MIT License. iNKORE Emojis is used under GNU LGPL-2.1

 With thanks to:
 * Crowdin.com for localisation tools